 Where the landlord does not supply heat to the dwelling unit, the increase in rent shall not exceed 3% of the prior year's rent.

 An individual age 65 or older who is a sole tenant or living with other adults all aged 65 or older within the unit shall be limited to a 2% increase annually regardless of whether the landlord provides heat to the unit.

 Where a vacancy of a dwelling unit presently exists or occurs after the effective date of this chapter, the provisions of Subsection A(1) and (2) and (3) hereinabove shall not apply, and the rent for said vacant dwelling unit shall be decontrolled until said dwelling unit is again rented or leased at a new agreed rental rate.
 After one year of said new rental, the increase in rent permitted for said new tenancy shall be as set forth in Subsection A(1) and (2) and (3) above.

 A landlord shall not be entitled to request, charge or receive any tax surcharge by reason of increase in municipal property taxes.

 Tenants of any residential properties may present a written petition signed by a majority of the tenants and consented to by the landlord of the property agreeing to a specific rent surcharge for a specific purpose or project, and providing for the landlord's permission to permit the tenant's representative to review the expenditures involved for the particular purpose or project surcharge.
 Each dwelling unit shall be considered a single tenant for the purposes of this subsection.
-If the aforementioned surcharge is approved by the Rent Leveling Board, the surcharges shall run for maximum of two years, if so provided.
+If the aforementioned surcharge is approved by the Rent Leveling Officer, the surcharges shall run for maximum of two years, if so provided.
 If there are in existence joint agreements which have been in existence for more than two years, they shall expire within 60 days after the effective passage of this amendment.